pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 current publication paradigm.
 Participants were invited at that point to describe the path that they would take (if there was one) through these tools in the course of work in their particular domain of study.
-The participants drew their path onto a transparency that was overlaid on top of the tools, and then these transparencies were grouped by domain...
+The participants drew their path onto a transparency that was overlaid on top of the tools.
+These transparencies were then grouped by domain...

 ![A tabletop spread with visual representations (line graphs) of the research process from several scientific domains.](science_workflows_620x.jpg)